 Installation of an electric car home charging station involves mounting the charging unit to an external wall or within a garage, near to where you usually park your vehicle, and then connecting this safely to the mains supply.
 This should take around three hours to complete, depending on the desired location of the charge point and the complexity of the installation.
 For this reason, home car charging points must be installed by qualified specialists.
 This can be booked through various companies online, over the phone or even through car dealerships upon purchasing an electric vehicle.

-Electric vehicle drivers are entitled to a Government grant known as the OZEV Grant, which allows owners to get a £350 grant towards the purchasing and installing of an EV home charger.
-To be eligible for the OZEV Grant, you must adhere to the following criteria:
+Electric vehicle drivers are entitled to a Government grant known as the EV chargepoint grant (previously the Electric Vehicle Homecharge Scheme (EVHS) grant), which allows owners to get up to 75% (the grant cap is £350 including VAT per installation) towards the cost of installing an EV home charger.
+To be eligible for the EV chargepoint grant, you must :

 On-street EV charging